-The TOE uses HMAC as part of the TLS ciphersuites and makes HMAC functionality available to mobile applications.
-For TLS, the TOE uses HMAC using SHA-1 (with a 160-bit key) to generate a 160-bit MAC, SHA-256 (with a 256-bit key) to generate a 256-bit MAC, SHA-384 (with a 384-bit key) to generate a 384-bit MAC.
-For mobile applications, the TOE provides all of the previous HMACs as well as SHA-512 (with a 512-bit key) to generate a 512-bit MAC.
-FIPS 198-1 & 180-4 dictate the block size used, and they specify block sizes/output MAC lengths of 512/160, 512/160, 1024/384, and 1024/512-bits for HMAC-SHA-1, HMAC-SHA-256, HMAC-SHA-384, and HMAC-SHA-512 respectively.
+The TOE uses HMAC as part of the TLS ciphersuites.
+For TLS, the TOE uses HMAC using SHA-1 (with a 160-bit key) to generate a 160-bit MAC, using SHA-256 (with a 256-bit key) to generate a 256-bit MAC, and using SHA-384 (with a 384-bit key) to generate a 384-bit MAC.
+FIPS 198-1 & 180-4 dictate the block size used, and they specify block sizes/output MAC lengths of 512/160, 512/160, and 1024/384-bits for HMAC-SHA-1, HMAC-SHA-256, and HMAC_SHA-384 respectively.

-FCS_HTTPS_EXT.1: The TOE supports the HTTPS protocol (compliant with RFC 2818) so that (mobile and system) applications executing on the TOE can act as HTTPS clients and securely connect to external servers using HTTPS.
+FCS_HTTPS_EXT.1: The TOE provides a set of APIs that applications can combine in order to establish HTTPS connections (compliant with RFC 2818) so that (mobile and system) applications executing on the TOE can act as HTTPS clients and securely connect to external servers using HTTPS.
 Administrators have no credentials and cannot use HTTPS or TLS to establish administrative sessions with the TOE as the TOE does not provide any such capabilities.

 FCS_IV_EXT.1: The TOE generates IVs by reading from /dev/urandom for use with all keys.
-In all cases, the TOE uses /dev/urandom and generates the IVs in compliance with the requirements of table 11 of MDFPP31/WLANCEP10.
+In all cases, the TOE uses /dev/urandom and generates the IVs in compliance with the requirements of table 14 of MDFPP31.

-FCS_RBG_EXT.1: The TOE provides a number of different RBGs including:
+FCS RBG EXT.1: The TOE provides a number of different RBGs including:

-- 1. A SHA-256 Hash DRBG provided in the hardware of the Application Processor. - 2.
-An AES-256 CTR_DRBG provided by BoringSSL.
+- 1. A SHA-256 Hash_DRBG provided in the hardware of the Application Processor.
+This Hash_DRBG is used both to fill the Linux Kernel Random Number Generator input pool and to provide an RBG for the Application Processor hardware and Trusted Applications running in the TEE. - An AES-256 CTR_DRBG provided by BoringSSL.
 This is the only accredited and supported DRBG present in the system and available to independently developed applications.
 As such, the TOE provides mobile applications access (through an Android Java API) to random data drawn from its AES-256 CTR_DRBG.